DoDuy/doduy.github.io/aboutme.md

 ---

 ### My name is Duy Do
 I have 5 years experience in data science.
-I especially love new technologies that help solve real problems in the world:
+I especially love new technologies that help solve real problems in the world
 + Hands-on experience in big data/artificial intelligence development
 + Solid experience in Machine Learning, DeepLearning, and SAT
 + Strong background about statistics, probabilities, linear algebra and multivariable calculus